arajski/rate-limiting-with-istio/README.md

 ## Infrastructure
 Terraform for basic GKE cluster is available under `/terraform`

-## Helm charts
+## Kuberenetes manifests
-All helm charts deployed to cluster are available under `/helm`.
+All objects deployed to cluster are available under `/manifests`.
 As a prerequisite, the project requires istio to be installed, which can be done by running:
 ```sh
 istioctl install --set profile=default -f istio-values.yaml -y